Currently Browsing: Meeting Kids Where They Are 5 articles

 Appreciating the Differences

 One of the reasons I am so passionate about my job is that I want to help other parents not make all the mistakes I made.
-Unfortunately, one of my greatest blunders is that I did not embrace and appreciate the differences between my oldest child and me.
-I am an extreme extrovert.
-I love […]
+Unfortunately, one of my […]

 Control What You Can